SimonHarris101/SRS-Wales-Sonic-Brief-Community-Edition/SRS Docs/SRS-Redeployment-Guide.md

 * [ ] Structured logs visible in Log Analytics.
 * [ ] No legacy auth endpoints reachable (if disabled).
 * [ ] Frontend displays correct environment name & retention days.
+* [ ] Confirm the appropriate Entra security/M365 group(s) are assigned to the frontend and backend Enterprise Applications (and that **Assignment required** is enabled if you are restricting access).

 ## 11. Base vs SRS Differentiators Summary